gumaerc-testorg/15.232-fall-2013/content/pages/instructor-insights/structuring-assignments-and-setting-expectations.md

 {{< quote "I tried to think through my class design, so that in the early sessions you set the stage for behaviors that then emerge naturally." " " >}}

 I structured the assignments in this class carefully.
-The [managerial briefing assignment]({{< baseurl >}}/pages/assignments/individual-managerial-briefing) specifically lays out what to write about and what the main headings should be.
+The {{% resource_link 9adde567-4a08-9351-827b-c51d0bf52b22 "managerial briefing assignment" %}} specifically lays out what to write about and what the main headings should be.
 For malaria, we didn't want the students to study the whole life cycle of mosquitoes.
 Instead, we wanted them to know the big issues involving malaria.
 Students could talk about mosquitoes, of course, but more important was the burden of the disease: how many people have it, how it's seasonal, who gets affected, what the consequences are, what the morbidity is, and whether the disease affects a particular demographic, such as children.

 I asked students to imagine that they worked at a company that was about to enter a particular domain.
 What does the company need to know in order to make management decisions that might be related to entering that field?
 How much money should be spent?
 What is the size of the market?
 What are the different options for reducing the burden of disease?